CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/custom-overview.md

 Participants should have basic knowledge and understanding of the following

  - Azure Portal
- - Azure AI Foundry
+ - Microsoft Foundry

 ## Explanation of Components

 - **Understanding the Lifecycle of Model Development**:
    - **Prompt Flow Stages**: Learn the stages of AI application development, including initialization, experimentation, evaluation, refinement, and production.
-   - **Flow Types**: Understand different types of flows (Standard, Chat, Evaluation) within Azure AI Foundry.
+   - **Flow Types**: Understand different types of flows (Standard, Chat, Evaluation) within Microsoft Foundry.

-- **Training the Model**: Create, configure, and run flows using Prompt and Large Language Model (LLM) tools in Azure AI Foundry.
+- **Training the Model**: Create, configure, and run flows using Prompt and Large Language Model (LLM) tools in Microsoft Foundry.

 - **Evaluation Flow Setup**: Set up evaluation flows to automate model performance assessment using metrics like coherence and fluency.

 ## Getting Started with the Lab

-Welcome to your Building and Evaluating Prompt Flows with Azure AI Foundry Workshop!
+Welcome to your Building and Evaluating Prompt Flows with Microsoft Foundry Workshop!
 We've prepared a seamless environment for you to explore and learn about the connection between creating, evaluating, and fine-tuning AI models using Prompt Flow.
 You'll develop custom AI models, automate evaluations, fine-tune performance, and integrate chat flows, all while ensuring responsible AI practices with Content Safety Studio.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment

-1. Once you're ready to dive in, your virtual machine and guide will be right at your fingertips within your web browser.
+1. Once you're ready to dive in, your virtual machine and **Guide** will be right at your fingertips within your web browser.

    ![](./media/labguide-1a-1.png)